 Program Area Service Level A. To achieve the desired outcomes of the Social, Housing, and Homelessness Policies Ensure the Social, Housing and Homelessness policies are current and relevant Ensure ongoing research and stakeholder engagement to identify strategic funding priorities.
-This includes the creation and maintenance of a: Municipal Housing Strategy to ensure safe and secure housing for everyone in our community Community Social Development Strategy to build strong, safe, healthy, diverse and viable communities to promote overall social wellbeing for individuals and families B. To ensure the City of Lethbridge achieves its Family and Community Support Services (FCSS) mandated community service outcomes: Supporting locally driven prevention initiatives that will enhance the wellbeing of individuals, families and communities Encouraging citizen participation, selfhelp and volunteerism Through community engagement and the use of a community advisory board, create and implement annual delivery plans to support: Communities to identify their social needs and develop responses to meet those needs Encourage, and promote volunteerism Services that inform the public of available community resources Services that enrich and strengthen family life Services that enhance the quality of life for the retired and semi-retired
+This includes the creation and maintenance of a: MHS to ensure safe and secure housing for everyone in our community CWSS to build strong, safe, healthy, diverse and viable communities to promote overall social wellbeing for individuals and families B. To ensure the City of Lethbridge achieves its Family and Community Support Services (FCSS) mandated community service outcomes: Supporting locally driven prevention initiatives that will enhance the wellbeing of individuals, families and communities Encouraging citizen participation, self-help and volunteerism Through community engagement and the use of a community advisory board, create and implement annual delivery plans to support: Communities to identify their social needs and develop responses to meet those needs Encourage, and promote volunteerism Services that inform the public of available community resources Services that enrich and strengthen family life Services that enhance the quality of life for the retired and semi-retired

-Developing the capacity of communities to strengthen themselves C. To ensure the City of Lethbridge achieves federally and provincially mandated community outcomes relating to homelessness: Address homelessness by managing the delivery of housing supports and services Through community engagement and the use of a community advisory board, create and implement annual delivery plans to manage the delivery of: Housing supports Homelessness prevention Connection to long-term solutions Program supports Provide ongoing support, research and development to ensure best practice: Support service provider capacity through training and program monitoring and measurement Develop and maintain a municipal housing strategy, which will include the following: D. To create community capacity by enhancing partnerships and relationships Identify social assets (social resources) in Lethbridge to identify gaps and duplication in service Provide social asset mapping and access services (HelpSeeker) to allow clients, service providers and all levels of government easily locate and access social services Promote collaboration and partnerships within the community Leverage and align all social assets to achieve key priorities and outcomes as defined in the Social, Housing and Homelessness policies E. To effectively steward federal, provincial and municipal grant funding Ensure the following: F. To advocate for social resources and infrastructure Collaborate with the community and all levels of government to advocate for key social resources and infrastructure Ongoing, sustainable funding to implement the Social, Housing, and Homelessness policies Detox Centre Social and Affordable Housing Safe Sobering Site Indigenous Cultural Centre
+Developing the capacity of communities to strengthen themselves C. To ensure the City of Lethbridge achieves federally and provincially mandated community outcomes relating to homelessness: • Address homelessness by managing the delivery of housing supports and services Through community engagement and the use of a community advisory board, create and implement annual delivery plans to manage the delivery of: Housing supports Homelessness prevention Connection to long-term solutions Program supports Provide ongoing support, research and development to ensure best practice: Support service provider capacity through training and program monitoring and measurement Develop and maintain a MHS D. To create community capacity by enhancing partnerships and relationships Identify social assets (social resources) in Lethbridge to identify gaps and duplication in service Provide social asset mapping and access services (HelpSeeker) to allow clients, service providers and all levels of government easily locate and access social services Promote collaboration and partnerships within the community Leverage and align all social assets to achieve key priorities and outcomes as defined in the Social, Housing and Homelessness policies E. To effectively steward federal, provincial and municipal grant funding Ensure the following: Fair and transparent procurement practices Efficient contract and agreement processes Transparent and accredited financial accountability processes Effective monitoring, measurement and reporting practices F. To advocate for social resources and infrastructure Collaborate with the community and all levels of government to advocate for key social resources and infrastructure Ongoing, sustainable funding to implement the Social, Housing, and Homelessness policies Detox Centre Social and Affordable Housing Safe Sobering Site Indigenous Cultural Centre G. Implement Phase 1 - CWSS Revise committee/governance structure